 Funding was sought from the Victoria Law Foundation and since then many individuals and organisations have contributed their skills and the Alliance would like to acknowledge and thank them all.

-Thank you firstly to John Berrill and Maurice Blackburn whose support made this site possible and to the Public Interest Law Clearing House and Tabitha Lovett for their support and pro bono referrals.
-Thank you also to Anne Moon and Baker & McKenzie, and Paul Radlow and State Trustees for their very valuable contributions.
+Thank you to Maurice Blackburn whose support made this site possible and to the Public Interest Law Clearing House which is now Justice Connect and Tabitha Lovett for their support and pro bono referrals.